-- 14. The main activities of the group are proposed to be focusing on revising or establishing the following environmental performance verification test types: - Type I Tailpipe emissions test after cold start; - Type II Tailpipe emissions test at (increased) idle / free acceleration test; - Type III Emission test of crankcase gases, including appropriate test procedures, if deemed necessary; - Type IV Evaporative emissions test; - Type V Durability testing of pollution control devices; - (Type VI) (Cold ambient emissions.
-This test type is considered out of scope)

-Type VII Measurement of energy efficiency (CO2 emissions, fuel consumption, electric energy consumption and electric range determination);

-Type VIII Environmental on-board diagnostic verification tests.
+- 12. The main activities of the group are proposed to be focussing on revising or establishing the following environmental performance verification test types: - I Tailpipe emissions test after cold start; - II Tailpipe emissions test at (increased) idle / free acceleration test; - III Emission test of crankcase gases, including appropriate test procedures, if deemed necessary; - IV Evaporative emissions test; - V Durability testing of pollution control devices; - (VI) (Cold ambient emissions.
+This test type is considered out of scope) - VII Measurement of energy efficiency (CO2 emissions, fuel consumption, electric energy consumption and electric range determination); - VIII environmental on-board diagnostic verification tests

-- 15. In addition the group should assess and develop functional aspects of On-Board Diagnostic (OBD) systems. - 16.
+- 13. In addition the group should assess and develop functional aspects of on-board diagnostic (OBD) systems - 14.
 In addition the group should assess and develop propulsion unit performance requirements for conventional vehicles equipped with combustion engines only as well as for advanced concepts such as electric and hybrid electric powertrains.
-Unified rules and test procedures to measure power and torque for this wide range of propulsion technologies fitted on light vehicles as well as unified measurement of maximum design vehicle speed and/or power for restricted light vehicles should be developed and agreed upon. - 17.
-For both environmental and propulsion unit performance requirements all possible fuels should be taken into consideration: petrol, petrol-ethanol mixtures, diesel, biodiesel but also gaseous fuels such as compressed natural gas, liquified petroleum gas, hydrogen and their blends. - 18.
-In addition it should be assessed whether "light vehicle" classification can be further optimised and refined.
-After an initial assessment by the EPPR IWG, to clarify whether there are needs of these issues or not for the purpose of environmental requirements, the result should be reported to WP.29.
+Unified rules and test procedures to measure power and torque for this wide range of propulsion technologies fitted on light vehicles as well as unified measurement of maximum design vehicle speed and/or power for restricted light vehicles should be developed and agreed upon. - 15.
+For both environmental and propulsion unit performance requirements all possible fuels should be taken into consideration: petrol, petrol-ethanol mixtures, diesel, biodiesel but also gaseous fuels such as CNG, LPG, Hydrogen and their blends. - 16.
+In addition it should be assessed whether 'light vehicle' classification can be further optimised and refined.
+After an initial assessment by the EPPR IG, to clarify whether there are needs of these issues or not for the purpose of environmental requirements, the result should be reported to WP.29.